 Why B2B Brands Need an Account-Based Marketing Strategy

-Finding the best ways to market in the noisy B2B world has always been a challenge, but Jon Miller, founder, and CEO of Engagio has found success with an account-based marketing strategy for his company.
-On this episode of Renegade Thinkers Unite, he explains what account-based marketing is and why it can change the way you approach prospective clients.
+Finding the best ways to market in the noisy B2B world has always been a challenge, but Jon Miller, founder and CEO of Engagio, has found success with an account-based marketing strategy for his company.
+On this episode of Renegade Marketers Unite, he explains what account-based marketing is and why it can change the way you approach prospective clients.
 He shares practical ways you can authentically relate to company CEOs and why account-based marketing strategies are a business process, not a tech stack tool.

 Click here to learn all you need to know about account-based marketing.